Home

 Expectations and Approach

 This is not a lecture-dominated class where the instructor speaks and the students passively listen.
-This is a small seminar class where you will take an active part in your learning by leading class discussions, identifying potential guest speakers, and sharing you analysis of case studies, legal decisions, and policy issues with your classmates.
-Course readings will be supplemented with videos, occasional guest speakers, and other information available on the class web site.
+This is a seminar class where students take an active part in their learning through class discussions, group work, and case analysis.
+Course readings are supplemented with videos, occasional guest speakers, and other information available on the class web site.
 Part of your learning will be cognitive or factual in nature.
-However, much of what you learn in this course will involve developing your management skills and enhancing your self-awareness of the laws and institutions that shape coastal resource management.
+However, much of what you learn in this course will involve developing your analytical skills, enhancing your self-awareness of policies and programs affecting coastal issues and problems, and sharing your professional experiences with others in the class.
 I encourage you to prepare yourself for, and be open to, the variety of ways that you can learn from this course.

 Course Requirements